 This is a great little die cut machine from Silhouette.
 It may not be their most well known model, but this model is perfect for beginners.

 This is a digital die cut machine, but it does a lot more than die cut – you can also emboss, stipple, sketch, and engrave.
 The range of what you can cut is phenomenal too, going beyond paper and felt to cover vinyl, leather, and even metal clay.
+Learn the difference between embossing and die cutting in my article, What’s the Difference Between Die Cutting and Embossing?

 It comes as a comprehensive bundle, so in addition to the cutting mat, you also get a Pixscan mat, an embossing mat, sheets of vinyl, sketch pens, cutting and embossing tools and so on.
 Best of all for beginners, there’s a project tutorial book.